pma/amqp/README.md

 #### Connections and channels

-You can define a connection and channel in your config and AMQP will
+You can define a connection and channel in your config, and AMQP will
 automatically:

-* Open the connection and channel at the start of the application
+* open the connection and channel when the application starts
-* Automatically try to reconnect if they're disconnected
+* automatically try to reconnect if they are disconnected

 ```elixir
 config :amqp,